KitchenTableCoders/ai-atelier/pages/about.md

     <h4>Evan Casey</h4>
     <img width="200" src="{{ site.baseurl }}/assets/img/bios/evan_casey.jpg" />
     <p>
-    Evan Casey is an engineer and researcher interested in generative systems and the application of machine learning to skill learning and visual creativity.
+    Evan Casey is an engineer and researcher interested in generative systems, new interfaces for machine learning, and autonomous skill learning.
 He currently works on deep reinforcement learning for robotics at <a href="http://cogitai.com">Cogitai</a>.
 Previously he worked as a data engineer at <a href="http://tapad.com">Tapad</a> and is an alumnus of the <a href="http://recurse.com">Recurse Center</a> and <a href="http://hackny.org">HackNY</a>.
 He is an avid skateboarder and surfer.
 He blogs at <a href="http://ev.ancasey.com/">ev.ancasey</a> and is active on twitter <a href="https://twitter.com/ev_ancasey">@ev_ancasey</a>.
     </p>

     <h3>Advisors</h3>